SnickerdoodleLabs/protocol/documentation/sdql/QUERYNEGINE.md

 # Query Service

-The Query Service (QS) is an integral component of the Snickerdoodle Protocol [Core package](/packages/core/README.md).
-The QS responsible for processing queries emitted from consent contracts that the Data Wallet user has opted in to (i.e. the user's Data Wallet address has a non-zero balance in the associated consent contract).
-The primary components of the Query Service of interest to contributers are:
+The [Query Service](packages\core\src\implementations\business\QueryService.ts) (QS) is an integral component of the Snickerdoodle Protocol
+[Core package](/packages/core/README.md).
+The QS responsible for processing queries emitted from consent contracts that the Data Wallet user has opted in to (i.e. the user's
+Data Wallet address has a non-zero balance in the associated consent contract).
+The primary components of the Query Service of interest to contributors are:

 - [QueryService.ts](/packages/core/src/implementations/business/QueryService.ts)
 - [QueryParsingEngine.ts](/packages/core/src/implementations/business/utilities/QueryParsingEngine.ts)